vincenzocascone/moon-sight/prompts/mainFiles.md

-Here are some of the files of the project as examples:
+Here are the main files of the project:

 Experience.ts file: